 We have a number of excellent hotels in Valencia to make your stay as comfortable as possible.
 Special mention for the luxurious NH Collection Valencia Colon, with its gorgeous, decadent design.
 And to the trendy You & Co.
 Quart Boutique with its great restaurant and exposed brick-walled rooms.

 The best way to acquaint yourself whilst getting a bit of exercise is with a customizable Valencia bike tour.
 Along with seeing some of the city’s best monuments, you’ll also get to cycle through Turia park.
 This is an old riverbed that runs through the city and was drained and turned into an impressive, very long park.
 The tour is a great way to learn about Valencia’s rich history and cultural heritage.

-Spend the afternoon exploring the Russafa neighbourhood, just south of Valencia’s old town.
-This is an up and coming area with plenty of inspiring art galleries and independent boutiques.
+Spend the afternoon exploring the Russafa neighborhood, just south of Valencia’s old town.
+This is an up-and-coming area with plenty of inspiring art galleries and independent boutiques.
 There are also coffee shops and bars and restaurants, where the young and the artistic while away their afternoons.
 Ubik cafe is one to try; it’s thought of as one of the first trendy establishments that helped to put Russafa on the map.
-A cafe and restaurant with bookshop and gallery, this multi-purpose space is perfect for a coffee, cocktail or beer or two.
+A cafe and restaurant with a bookshop and gallery, this multi-purpose space is perfect for a coffee, cocktail, or beer or two.

 2 Days In Valencia – Day 2

 Continue your vinous education with a morning winery tour.
 You and a select few others will be whisked away from the hustle and bustle of Valencia to its beautiful and tranquil wine region.
 On the way to one of Valencia’s best wineries, you’ll get to visit the towns of Utiel and Requena, famous for their contribution to wine production.
 At the winery itself, you’ll be treated to a tour of their vineyards as well as a wine tasting.